-A new tax regime, namely ‘The Highly Qualified Persons Regulations’ aims to attract highly-qualified professionals, predominantly within the financial services, aviation, and gaming sectors, who would be working with licensed companies in Malta.
+A new tax regime, namely ‘The Highly Qualified Persons Regulations’ aims to attract highly-qualified professionals, predominantly within the financial services, aviation, and Gaming sectors, who would be working with licensed companies in Malta.
 The qualification is valid for up to five years, enabling the holder to qualify for an income tax rate of 15% compared with the usual progressive rate up to 35%, on Malta source qualifying income.

 Individuals who qualify under the GRP Rules are taxable at the rate of 15% on foreign source income remitted to Malta with the possibility to claim double taxation relief.
-Any other income of the aforementioned persons that is not covered by these Rules shall be charged at the rate of 35%.
+Any other income of the aforementioned persons that are not covered by these Rules shall be charged at the rate of 35%.
 This is subject to a minimum tax payment of €15,000 per annum payable by not later than the 30th April of the year in which the income is received in Malta and such payment must be accompanied by a return made to the Commissioner that provides proof that all the requirements continue to be satisfied.

 Our team can assist individuals, families, company executives and high net worth individuals taking up residence in Malta, by adopting a holistic approach to cover all aspects of moving and abiding by statutory requirements.

 Malta’s positive attributes compared to other EU or Mediterranean locations:

 English speaking hospitable people;

 Highly rated health service by the World Health Organization;

 High standard of security and stability; and